MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-reference/index.md

 ### Task effects
 #### installanalytics
-The **installanalytics** Ant task configures an application server to run IBM MobileFirst™ Analytics.
+The **installanalytics** Ant task configures an application server to run IBM MobileFirst Analytics.
 This task has the following effects:

 * It deploys the MobileFirst Analytics Service and the MobileFirst Analytics Console WAR files on the application server.
 * It declares the MobileFirst Analytics Service web application in the specified context root /analytics-service.